 - Finding and acquiring funding sources or licensing partners

 - Understanding the details of liquidity events, terms sheets and stock allocations

-At the completion of the four modules, participants take an assessment evaluating their assimilation of the materials in the four modules.
+At the completion each of the four courses participants take an assessment evaluating their assimilation of the materials in the courses.
 Upon passing the assessment participants will be granted a Certificate in Technology Commercialization.

-Assessments are conducted online for one week after the completion of the four modules.
-Participants must pass each of the four modules to gain the certificate.
-If they do not pass a particular module, they are allowed a second attempt at that module.
+Assessments are conducted online for one week after the completion of the four courses.
+Participants must pass each of the four courses to gain the certificate.
+If they do not pass a particular course, they are allowed a second attempt at that module.
 A grade of 70% is passing on any one module.